Studio

 Architectural Designer

-David Hoff is an architect and a recent graduate of the Fay Jones School of Architecture and Design of The University of Arkansas.
+David Hoff is an architect and a graduate of the Fay Jones School of Architecture and Design at The University of Arkansas.
 While in school he interned with Civic Projects Architecture and Marlon Blackwell Architects.
 David had the privilege of working on a diverse range of projects that spanned educational, agricultural, and governmental typologies.
 David is interested in architecture that celebrates people by ensuring the dignity of their experience in a space.
 He believes architecture should strive to create harmony of design amongst people, place, and the environment.
-In his free time David enjoys learning about obscure or histories and drawing.
+In his free time David enjoys learning about history and drawing.
 David is originally from Elmhurst Illinois and has lived throughout the country in places such as Colorado, Arkansas, New York, and he currently is living in the Hyde Park neighborhood.

 dhoff@civic-projects.com